Where to Stay in Los Angeles: Best Areas & Hotels

-More affordable and minutes away from all the top Hollywood attractions and Universal Studios, the great-value Magic Castle Hotel offers one- and two-bedroom apartments with full kitchens that are perfect for families.
-Rates include breakfast, snacks, movies, games, and laundry, and as a special touch, white-gloved waiters deliver free popsicles by the heated pool.
+Minutes away from all the top Hollywood attractions and Universal Studios, Magic Castle Hotel is a family favorite.
+It offers one- and two-bedroom apartments with full kitchens that make meal prep easy.
+Rates include breakfast, snacks, movies, games, and laundry.
+As a special touch, white-gloved waiters deliver free popsicles by the heated pool.

 If your main focus is to soak up some sun, sand, and sea, Santa Monica makes the best base.
 It's safe and easy to stroll around, and you can ride the solar-powered ferris wheel at Pacific Park on Santa Monica Pier, bike or jog along The Strand, or shop 'til you drop at the open-air malls.

 For beachside luxury, Shutters on the Beach sits smack dab on the sand in Santa Monica and pulls off casual elegance with ease.
-Staying here feels like vacationing in a stylish family beach house, and the rooms come with features like marble bathrooms and white plantation shutters that open up onto balconies fanned by sea breezes.
+Staying here feels like vacationing in a stylish family beach house.
+The rooms come with features like marble bathrooms and white plantation shutters that open up onto balconies fanned by sea breezes.
 Suites come with fireplaces, and ONE Spa offers specially curated organic treatments.

-Directly across the street from the beach, the boutique and eco-conscious Shore Hotel is a more affordable option with a pool, fitness center, and beautiful beach views.
+Directly across the street from the beach, the boutique and eco-conscious Shore Hotel is a more affordable beachside option.
+It comes with a pool, fitness center, and beautiful beach views.
 It's also a short stroll from Santa Monica Pier and the shops and boutiques of Third Street Promenade.

 Venice Beach is another popular LA seaside location, with its famous Ocean Front Walk and Muscle Beach, where street performers strut their stuff.
 A short stroll from these top tourist attractions, the mid-range boutique Hotel Erwin overlooks the iconic boardwalk.
 Fresh-baked cookies await in the lobby, and the rooftop lounge is a great place to see the sunset.
 Best of all, the hotel supports community projects, so you can feel good while you stay here.